Discover potential diagnoses through user routines

 Level of Complexity

 By collaborating with the clinician, we both believed that the explanatory data was achieving our intended purpose.
 However, we also wanted to preserve the ability of discovery from exploratory data in specific cases.
-Therefore, we decided to structure our data delivery in two levels, based on the level of complexity that the stakeholders wanted to see.
+Therefore, we decided to structure our data delivery in two levels, based on the level of complexity that the they wanted to see.

 image